Book of Discipline Section 1: The Churches

 A Companion Litany to Our Covenant for the Worldwide United Methodist Church

 Leader: In covenant with God and each other, we affirm our unity in Christ.

-People: We will take faithful steps to live as a worldwide church in mission for the transformation of the world.
+People: We will take faithful steps to live as a worldwide church in our mission to make disciples of Jesus Christ for the transformation of the world.

 Leader: In covenant with God and each other, we commit ourselves to be in ministry with all people.

 People: In faithfulness to the gospel, we will cross boundaries of language, culture, social or economic status as we grow in mutual love and trust.